thenativeweb/thenativeweb-ux/README.md

 ## Viewing the documentation

-For application developers there is a [styleguide](styleguide) that serves as the documentation of this module.
+For application developers there is a [ux.thenativeweb.io/](styleguide) that serves as the documentation of this module.
 It contains a quick start, and showcases all the available components.

-To run it on your local machine clone this repository, install its dependencies, and run the following command:
+You can also run the [styleguide](styleguide) on your local machine.
+Clone this repository, install its dependencies, and run the following command:

 ```shell
 $ npm run start-styleguide